 The POWs were beaten daily with fists and sticks for violating camp rules, and the guards often required them to stand at attention, in the cold, while standing water.
 In one incident an entire barracks was slapped in the face, by the guards, because some POWs had smoked in the barracks.
 During the winter, POWs who were being punished often had water thrown on them.
 A group of about 60 POWs was made to crawl on their hands and knees, while carrying other POWs, on their backs.
 As they crawled, they were hit with bamboo sticks, belts, and rifle butts.
 There were two brigs in the camp which had as many as 20 POWs in them at a time.

-After the war, in 1948, Martha Samek requested that her son’s remains be returned to Wisconsin, and had Pfc.
-Thomas H. Samak buried, next to his father, at Walnut Hill Cemetery in Baraboo, Wisconsin, on November 11, 1948.
+After the war, in 1948, Martha Samek requested that her son’s remains be returned to Wisconsin, and a memorial service was held at St. Peter’s Lutheran Church.
+Afterward, PFC Thomas H. Samak was buried, next to his father, at Walnut Hill Cemetery in Baraboo, Wisconsin, on November 11, 1948.